SteampunkFoundry/DevOpsForBeginnersCourse/Terraform.md

 ## Overview

-Terraform is an infrastructure as code tool used to define, provision, and create cloud infrastructure.
-Terraform has nearly endless capabilities, including configuring compute instances, storage, and networking in order to configure cloud infrastructure as needed.
-Terraform has many "providers", each with its own capabilities and speficiations.
+Terraform is an Infrastructure as Code (IaC) tool used to define, provision, and create cloud infrastructure.
+Terraform has nearly endless capabilities, including configuring compute instances, storage, and networking in order to customize cloud infrastructure as needed.
+Terraform has many "providers", each with its own capabilities and specifications.

-For this lesson we will be using the AWS provider in order to launch an Ubuntu Amazon Elastic Cloud Compute (EC2) instance in our Virtual Private Cloud (VPC).
+For this lesson we will be using the [AWS](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) provider in order to launch an Ubuntu Amazon Elastic Cloud Compute (EC2) instance in Steampunk's Virtual Private Cloud (VPC).
 Next, we will create an ssh key in AWS so that we can ssh to the live instance in order to troubleshoot.
 Later on we will provision this instance using various methods.
+You are encouraged to use Terraform's extensive [docs](https://www.terraform.io/docs/index.html) throughout this course!

 Begin by reviewing the following how-to guide on using Terraform with AWS: https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code?in=terraform/aws-get-started